netdata/netdata/docs/netdata-agent/sizing-netdata-agents/README.md

 3. **Database Mode**

-    - **Impact**: The default database mode is `dbengine`, which compresses and commits data to disk.
+    - **Impact**: The default database mode, `dbengine`, compresses data and writes it to disk.
-    - **Optimization**: On a Parent-Child setup, switch the Child's database mode to `ram` or `alloc`.
-This disables saving to disk for the Child, thus not using any disk I/O.
+    - **Optimization**: In a Parent-Child setup, switch the Child's database mode to `ram`.
+This eliminates disk I/O for the Child.

 4. **Database Tiers**